Clarence students called on to help shine a light on youth homelessness

 Clarence City Council is calling young artists from across the city to create an artwork to raise awareness of youth homelessness.

+The winning artist will be supported to format their artwork for use on promotional material for next years ‘Off the Couch’ event in 2025.
 This opportunity will include a web presence, printed material such as posters and signage around the community, and a banner which will be on display at the event.

 ‘Off the Couch’ is now in its third year, with the event growing in status as it continues to place focus on housing insecurity for young people.
 The 2021 census figures show that 25 per cent of people experiencing homelessness in Tasmania are aged between 12-24 years old.